2012 July: Climb Mt Zeil (highest mountain in NT, Australia)

 Also, spinifex grass are everywhere.
 Their ends are sharp spikes which pierce, break and lodge the spiny tips in your skin.
 We all wear gaiters.
 But in my case, the spikes still manage to penetrate the gaiter and pierce into my skin, very unpleasant.

-The return walk is 9 hrs, including 50 minutes lunch at the summit.
+The round trip is 9 hrs, including 50 minutes lunch at the summit.

 There is no water on the way to the summit.
 All creeks are dry.